kevinhartman/simple-aidl-objects/README.md

 Because this library uses some less than standard reflection in order to make your life so simple, there's a possiblity that it may not work with particular versions of Android.
 It is currently tested only on Android 4.0.3, but it's <b>very</b> likely that it should work just fine on most modern versions of Android (assuming AIDL support).
 Test it out and let me know!
 If there are problems for a specific version of Android that you'd like to use, let me know about that too, and I'll do my best to get it working.

 ##Current Development State
-Simple AIDL Objects is in a useable state, but not a production state.
-More testing is underway, so it is possible that there may be changes.
-If you're planning on using Simple AIDL Objects in production code, consider <i>holding off for the current moment</i>.
-The only reason I say this is that exposing AIDL interfaces for your services to other applications is a big deal: You must always maintain support for your initial implementation, as to not break any other applications that depend on your service being compatible with an older version.
-Allow a little time for testing (and take part in testing, please!
-I could really use your help!) and when I feel that Simple AIDL Objects is production ready, I'll remove this warning.
+Simple AIDL Objects is in a useable state, but <b>not a production state</b>.
+If you're planning on using Simple AIDL Objects in production code because you're interested in doing inheritance over IPC, check out my blog post describing a safer way to do so using AIDL and Serializables.
+If you're still interested, I'm not stopping you.
+This is pretty cool code, and I'll certainly do my best to fix bugs that people may find in it / add support for other Android versions if I find out that this isn't working on everything.
+Remember: exposing AIDL interfaces for your services to other applications is a big deal.
+You must always maintain support for your initial implementation, as to not break any other applications that depend on your service being compatible with an older version.
+That said, consider first trying the approach described on my blog.

 Also, currently, source lacks proper documentation, and is in the process of a clean-up.
 That is all.